andersonbrito/subsampler/README.md

 weekly_sampling_proportions.tsv
 ```

+## Obtaining a list of genomes, sampled based on time series of COVID-19 cases

 To run the full pipeline, and obtain the list of genomes sampled based on COVID-19 case counts, the last step of the pipeline need to be executed: